About breast cancer

 • Smoking especially if you begin at an early age or have smoked for many years, increases your risk.

-• Use of the contraceptive pill and implants (combined synthetic oestrogen and progesterone) increase breast cancer risk slightly.
-Risk increases with a longer duration of use and is no longer apparent 5-10 years after use has ceased.
+• Use of the combined contraceptive pill and implants (synthetic oestrogen and progesterone) can increase breast cancer risk slightly Risk increases with a longer duration of use and is no longer apparent 10 years after use has ceased.
+More research is needed to confirm whether progesterone-only contraceptive pills are associated with an increased risk of breast cancer.

-• Use of combined Hormone Replacement Therapy (synthetic oestrogen and progesterone) carries an increased risk especially if you use it over a long period.
-This risk decreases following cessation of use and is less, or no longer apparent for short-term users, 5-10 years after use has stopped.
-HRT containing oestrogen alone may be associated with a slight increase in risk.
+• Use of combined Hormone Replacement Therapy (synthetic oestrogen and progesterone) carries an increased risk when used over five years.
+This risk decreases following cessation of use, but some risk remains if used over 10 years.
+HRT containing oestrogen only is associated with little to no risk.

 Genes and family background